ShrishailSGajbhar/Build-Tools-Cpp/README.md

 # Demo program for library creation and linking in a C++ Project.

 This repo is created as part of my understanding of the [lecture](https://youtu.be/2TJpJFU_Fx4) where necessity of build tools for large cpp projects is mentioned.
-If we do the manually the build, it is very time consuming and confusing also.
+If we do the target building *manually*, then it is very time consuming and confusing also.

 The repo has 3 files: